 They were politically conservative and Lindsay’s grandfather John L. Sullivan reportedly founded the Long Island Pro-Life Party.

-She met and married Michael Lohan – another Irish Catholic with Cork roots and a flair for the dramatic.
+Dina, who had her own stage ambitions and worked as a singer and dancer, married Michael Lohan, another Irish Catholic with Cork roots and a flair for the dramatic, in 1985.
 Michael described his father, Richard Lohan, as an alcoholic.